doc4d/docs/docs/ViewPro/formulas.md

 ![](assets/en/ViewPro/vpFormula2.PNG)

-See [SpreadJS's extented list of functions](https://www.grapecity.com/spreadjs/docs/v14/online/FormulaFunctions.html) for details and examples.
+See [**SpreadJS's extented list of functions**](https://www.grapecity.com/spreadjs/docs/v14/online/FormulaFunctions.html) for details and examples.

 ## 4D functions

-4D View Pro allows you to call **4D custom functions**, which execute [4D formulas](API/FunctionClass.md).
-Using 4D custom functions extends the possibilities of your 4D View Pro documents.
+4D View Pro allows you to define and call **4D custom functions**, which execute [4D formulas](API/FunctionClass.md).
+Using 4D custom functions extends the possibilities of your 4D View Pro documents and allows powerful interactions with the 4D database.

 4D custom functions provide access, from within your 4D View Pro formulas, to: